-In one of the rooms a niche housed a fine and dramatic representation of Sol Invictus, the object of a cult which had points in common with that of Mithras, the chariot of the Sun being depicted in many reliefs.
+In one of the rooms a niche housed a fine and dramatic representation of Sol Invictus, the object of a cult which had points in common with that of Mithra, the chariot of the Sun being depicted in many reliefs.

-(left) Fragments of a statue of a Leontocephalus; (centre) Cautopates, possibly a modified small copy of a statue of Hermes by Praxiteles; (right-above) fresco depicting the procession leading the bull to the sacrifice; (right-below) votive inscription to Mithras/Sol Invictus
+(left) Fragments of a statue of a Leontocephalus; (centre) Cautopates, possibly a modified small copy of a statue of Hermes by Praxiteles; (right-above) fresco depicting the procession leading the bull to the sacrifice; (right-below) votive inscription to Mithra/Sol Invictus

-Did not Gracchus, whose name betokens his patrician origin, when a few years back he held the prefecture of the City, overthrow, break in pieces, and shake to pieces the grotto of Mithras and all the dreadful images therein?
+Did not Gracchus, whose name betokens his patrician origin, when a few years back he held the prefecture of the City, overthrow, break in pieces, and shake to pieces the grotto of Mithra and all the dreadful images therein?
 Those I mean by which the worshippers were initiated as Raven, Bridegroom, Soldier, Lion, Perseus, Sun, and Father.

 Letters of St. Jerome - Letter 107 - Translated by W.H.
 Fremantle, G. Lewis and W.G.
 Martley.

-The quotation shows the hostility of the Christians towards the cult of Mithras; it describes an event which occurred in 376 AD, when the cult of Mithras was still officially tolerated.
+The quotation shows the hostility of the Christians towards the cult of Mithra; it describes an event which occurred in 376 AD, when the cult of Mithra was still officially tolerated.
 It is not likely St. Jerome actually referred to Mitreo di S. Prisca, but the frescoes which covered the walls of the main hall were clearly damaged on purpose by Christians.
 A few small sections are still visible and with them very minute words indicating the rank of some believers who were portrayed in different postures.